m1randa26/task-manager/README.md

-# Notes:
-Manage your tasks in a console application created using node.js
+Manage your tasks with a console application created with node.